ito-star/ito-star/README.md

 <div align="center">

 ```
-My name is Miki Ito.
+My name is Mikio Ito.
 I'm a dedicated software engineer with a deep interest in technology and continuous professional development.

 My interests include:
 - Reading